Autumn Gold Ginkgo

 Alternate Name: Autumn Gold Maidenhair Tree

 Ginkgo trees are known as living fossils.
 They are some of the oldest living tree species, first growing on the earth 200 million years ago.
-Ginkgo biloba trees are tough, and approximately 170 of them survived Hiroshima’s atomic bombing in 1945.
+Ginkgo biloba trees are tough, and approximately 170 of them, known as Hiroshima Peace Trees, survived Hiroshima’s atomic bombing in 1945.
 These trees have been found to live over 1,000 years.

 Flower Color: Green